frey338111/wholesale-partner/Wholesale/PartnerPortal/README.md

 - Upload and display partner logos
 - Custom frontend route for viewing partner details
 - Friendly URLs using `slug`
-- Admin grid with inline actions (edit/delete)
-- Image upload to `pub/media/wholesale/`
+- Image upload to `pub/media/partnerlogo/`
 - GraphQL support: list or seach partner by name

 ---